 Experiential marketing has become synonymous with events—big conferences, trade shows, wild and rowdy parties that are a headache to plan and clean up after.
 But events are just one small piece of it.
 Experiential marketing is, first and foremost, about experience—creating one, providing one, and finding a way to generate profit from one.

 The rise of experiential marketing tends to be associated with the invention of the web—the cold, impersonal nature of digital gave rise to a renewed value in the warmth of experience.
-But the origins of these marketing tactics date back to the very beginning of branding—to the travelling salesman and the exhibitions of the Industrial era.
-Here, we follow the evolution of interactive marketing as it evolved into the tech tactics of today.
+But the origins of these marketing tactics date back to the very beginning of branding—to the traveling salesman and the exhibitions of the Industrial era.
+Here, we follow interactive marketing as it evolved into the tech tactics of today.

 We don’t claim this to be a definitive, complete history.
 We don’t quite have the time to explore the experiential tactics of the Ancient Romans or of the Qing Dynasty—but if you do, shoot us a note.
 What we do have is a representative sample of nearly 150 years of modern experiential marketing strategies.
 Take a look back.